Length function

 In the mathematical field of geometric group theory, a length function is a function that assigns a number to each element of a group.

 Definition

 A length function L : G → R+ on a group G is a function satisfying:

 Compare with the axioms for a metric and a filtered algebra.

 Word metric

 An important example of a length is the word metric: given a presentation of a group by generators and relations, the length of an element is the length of the shortest word expressing it.

-Coxeter groups (including the symmetric group) have combinatorial important length functions, using the simple reflections as generators (thus each simple reflection has length 1).
+Coxeter groups (including the symmetric group) have combinatorially important length functions, using the simple reflections as generators (thus each simple reflection has length 1).
 See also: length of a Weyl group element.

 A longest element of a Coxeter group is both important and unique up to conjugation (up to different choice of simple reflections).

 Properties

 A group with a length function does not form a filtered group, meaning that the sublevel sets $S_i := \{g \mid L(g) \leq i\}$ do not form subgroups in general.

 However, the group algebra of a group with a length functions forms a filtered algebra: the axiom $L(gh) \leq L(g)+L(h)$ corresponds to the filtration axiom.